claudio-silva/minitemp/Readme.md

 for (var i = 0, m = a.length, v; v = a[i], i < m; ++i)
 ```

-The generated code is very similar to what you would have to manually write on each loop of your templates, so the macro saves you time and the syntax is shorter and more readable.
+The generated code is very similar to what you would have to manually write on each loop of your templates, but the macro is shorter and more readable.

 > This macro implements functionality similar to the proposed ES6 `for (v of a)` statement, but it uses current javascript syntax.
 This way, an IDE (like WebStorm with the EJS plugin) doesn't display any syntax error warnings on those statements.

+#### Macros limitations

+Macros can only be applied to javascript source code inside tagged blocks.
+They cannot span multiple blocks or target the HTML code.

 #### Defining your own macros